GitCodeCareer/culture-fit-interview-questions/README.md

 1. Why shouldn't we hire you?
 1. What should our team be doing differently that could yield 10x improvement?
-1. Teach me something.
+1. Teach me something (5 minutes max).

 ## QUESTIONS THAT DIG INTO HOW THEY THINK:

 1. If you were to take over as CEO of your current company tomorrow, and had to increase your company's current rate of growth, what three areas you would invest in?
+Why?
 1. How would you build a product for people who are looking for an apartment?
 1. What are 10 ways to speed up Domino’s pizza delivery?

+## QUESTIONS THAT DETERMINE MBTI TYPE:

+1. Imagine spending 3 hours at a party.
+Would you feel more energized after 3 hours of social interaction, or more drained?
+1. You have the choice between kinds of classes.
+Would you prefer to take all abstract classes about tactics and theory?
+Or would you rather take concrete classes about facts & history?
+You have to choose one; you cannot combine kinds of classes.
+1. When talking about past experiences with someone else; do you prefer to connect emotionally over shared experiences, or learning more about the person's mistakes & lessons learned?
+1. When making a decision, do you make a quick judgement, or take time to review all of the options before finally deciding on what to do?

 ## QUESTIONS THAT FLIP THE SCRIPT: